qelectrotech/qelectrotech-doc/source/users/schema/replace/conductor_prop_replace.rst

 ==========================

-QElectroTech provides the feature of automatic searching of `conductor`_ with an specific property for replacing `conductor properties`_ without the need of searching the `conductor`_ manually arround the project.
+QElectroTech provides the feature of automatic searching of `conductor`_ with an specific property for replacing `conductor properties`_ without the need of searching the `conductor`_ manually around the project.

 .. note::